 In this STRYD Review, we found a relatively expensive but useful accessory – especially for a data-driven runner/triathlete or even for those endurance runners who feel the need to gain a competitive edge on non-flat ground.

 Is it worth updating your watch to this year’s model to get 5 new features that you won’t use OR is it best to, instead, get new and more accurate data that might provide additional benefits above what you currently have? ie Don’t upgrade your watch…buy a STRYD!

 I use it for most runs.
 I like it.

 ALTERNATIVES: Some other running systems claim to produce power.
 The only ones worth considering as of Nov 2020 are RunScribe Plus (pod), Polar Vantage V2 or V (watch) and Garmin Running Powerhttps://the5krunner.com/2018/01/31/garmin-running-power-updated/ (app).
 If you want to proceed with STRYD then the following are your buying options and these mostly include local shipping and taxes but not international shipping.

-Apps are at the end of your sports profiles STRYD Discount Code 2020: STRYD coupons, promotions and discounts rarely happen.
+Apps are at the end of your sports profiles.
+STRYD Discount Code 2020: STRYD coupons, promotions and discounts rarely happen.
 In 2017/18, there has been a relatively small discount if you buy 2 as part of a Black Friday deal and in 2019/20 there was 10% off one but that’s it, another other deal periods.
-New Running Gear, above, is no longer able to offer my the5krunner10 10% discount however they are allowed to offer excellent bundled deals when you buy STRYD with a new watch.
+New Running Gear, above, is no longer able to offer my the5krunner10 10% discount however they sometimes offer excellent bundled deals when you buy STRYD plus a new Coros watch.